Bencosterton/SAM-Kahuna9600-TallyMonitor/README.md

 ## Control Bytes

-Kahuna sppears to use different control bytes to signify the tally level of the source selected. <br>
+Kahuna appears to use different control bytes to signify the tally level of the source selected. <br>
 The unit being used here has two switchers.
 I am not sure how the control bytes are assigned at this stage but;